pravega/pravega-samples/pravega-client-examples/src/main/java/io/pravega/example/streamprocessing/README.md

 In order to detect dead workers, each worker process must run an instance of `ReaderGroupPruner`.
-`ReaderGroupPruner` uses a [MembershipSynchronizer](MembershipSynchronizer.java) which uses a [State Synchronizer](http://pravega.io/docs/latest/state-synchronizer-design/) to maintain the set of workers that are providing heart beats.
+`ReaderGroupPruner` uses a [MembershipSynchronizer](MembershipSynchronizer.java) which uses a [State Synchronizer](http://pravega.io/docs/latest/state-synchronizer-design/) to maintain the set of workers that are providing heartbeats.
-Each worker sends a heart beat by adding an update to the `MembershipSynchronizer`'s State Synchronizer.
+Each worker sends a heartbeat by adding an update to the `MembershipSynchronizer`'s State Synchronizer.
-Workers that fail to provide a heart beat after 10 intervals will be removed from the `MembershipSynchronizer`.
+Workers that fail to provide a heartbeat after 10 intervals will be removed from the `MembershipSynchronizer`.
 Finally, any workers in the Reader Group that are not in the `MembershipSynchronizer` are considered dead and `readerOffline(readerId, null)` will be called by one or more instances of `ReaderGroupPruner`.